Category (Kant): Meaning of "category"

 The Categories do not provide knowledge of individual, particular objects.
 Any object, however, must have Categories as its characteristics if it is to be an object of experience.
 It is presupposed or assumed that anything that is a specific object must possess Categories as its properties because Categories are predicates of an object in general.
 An object in general does not have all of the Categories as predicates at one time.
 For example, a general object cannot have the qualitative Categories of reality and negation at the same time.
 Similarly, an object in general cannot have both unity and plurality as quantitative predicates at once.
 The Categories of Modality exclude each other.
 Therefore, a general object cannot simultaneously have the Categories of possibility/impossibility and existence/non-existence as qualities.

 Since the Categories are a list of that which can be said of every object, they are related only to human language.
 In making a verbal statement about an object, a speaker makes a judgment.
 A general object, that is, every object, has attributes that are contained in Kant's list of Categories.
 In a judgment, or verbal statement, the Categories are the predicates that can be asserted of every object and all objects.

+In the Critique of Practical Reason, Kant noted that these are indeed "the categories of physical nature" and proposed a separate twelve items that he called "Categories of Freedom relatively to the Notions of Good and Evil".
+Their grouping in a table mimicked strictly the earlier exposition.